-A test of soundness against which the plan will be considered through the examination is whether it adheres to the agreed DA including the Community Involvement Scheme (CIS).
-I note your DA received Council approval during the Coronavirus pandemic and as such, the CIS has been adjusted to reflect the latest Government advice and social distancing
+A test of 'soundness' against which the plan will be considered through the examination is whether is adheres to the agreed DA including the Community Involvement Scheme (CIS).
+The plan will also need to demonstrate general conformity with Future Wales: The National Plan 2040.